 Amy Edelstein, LCSW | 516 Bloomfield Avenue, Suite 2

 Using evidence-based treatment, this psychotherapist helps patients with eating disorders, couples therapy (using emotionally-focused therapy), pregnancy and early parenthood, infertility, and trauma treatment.
 She offers 50-minute individual sessions and 60-minute family/couples sessions and offers teletherapy to meet individual needs.
 As well as her office in Montclair, Amy Edelstein is registered in New York and offers free consultations.

 Dr. Michelson is a licensed psychotherapist in both New Jersey and New York, and offers both private practice and consulting, as well as work in counseling centers, clinics, and hospitals.
 She is also on the faculty at Rutgers New Jersey Medical School, where she teaches psychiatrists how to help clients in extreme emotional distress both quickly and effectively.

-A published author and columnist, Dr. Cohn has also served as a special consultant to the Family Division of the New Jersey Superior Court in Ocean County, New Jersey, where her work focused on the emotional needs of children and parents through separation and divorce processes.
+Dr. Cohn is a published author and columnist and has also served as a special consultant to the Family Division of the New Jersey Superior Court in Ocean County, New Jersey, where her work focused on the emotional needs of children and parents through separation and divorce processes.
 Through this work, she developed a special parent education program and accompanying video for divorcing parents.
-She offers teletherapy for residents in New York and New Jersey, and in-person sessions in her Montclair offices.
+She offers teletherapy for residents in New York and New Jersey as well as in-person sessions in her Montclair offices.

 Emotional Freedom Counseling | 211 Glenridge Avenue